croesch/ansible-role-seafile/README.md

 Role Variables
 --------------

-Role variables are well documented in defaults/main.yml Some constants are set in vars/main.yml too, you normally do not want to change those, as they might affect how the role behaves, in unsuspected ways.
+Role variables are well documented in defaults/main.yml The most important you'll want to define, is `seafile_install_version`.

+Some constants are set in vars/main.yml too, you normally do not want to change those, as they might affect how the role behaves, in unsuspected ways.